Explore the mountains where humans become superhumans,

 Adults: 700 yen

-I hope you find this article helpful in planning your visit to Mount Hiei.
+Was this article valuable to you in planning your visit to Mount Hiei?
 If you need any further information, please do not hesitate to contact me.

 Come, Join Me